Demi Schuurs: 2023: WTA Tour singles debut, fifth WTA Finals

-2024–2025: New partnership with Muhammad, 20th title at Indian Wells
+2024–2025: Partnership with Muhammad, 20th title at Indian Wells

 Schuurs' first competition of the season was representing the Netherlands in the United Cup, a mixed team competition in Perth, Australia.
 Although the team's performance was not good, being eliminated in the group stage, Schuurs won both mixed doubles matches she played.

 Still on the Australian swing, Schuurs participated in the Adelaide International in partnership with Asia Muhammad.
 They reached the quarterfinals.
 Next, she entered the Australian Open with a new partner, the Brazilian Luisa Stefani, and they reached the quarterfinals.

 Continuing her campaign on hardcourts, now in the Middle East, Schuurs and Stefani competed at the Qatar Ladies Open where they won the title without losing a single set.

 In October 2024, Schuurs teamed up with Yuan Yue to win the doubles at the Ningbo Open, defeating top seeds Nicole Melichar-Martinez and Ellen Perez in the final.

 Schuurs reached three times the round of 16, at the 2025 Australian Open, in Doha, and in Dubai with partner Muhammad.
 Again with Muhammad, she reached the final at Indian Wells by defeating top seeds world No. 1, Kateřina Siniaková, and world No. 2, Taylor Townsend.
 They won the title defeating the Slovak-British duo of Tereza Mihalikova and Olivia Nicholls.